By Colin Coomber – Technical Director & DoP at Shift 4

 It works around existing and established CineAlta workflows which means 10bit internal XAVC recording to SxS cards or 16bit RAW X-OCN via an external recorder.

 A big minus point: the VENICE is expensive.
-It’s £30K approx. purchase price, with additional £10K approx. for the 6K enabling upgrades, plus more for the necessary accessories, mean it’s around the same price as a fully kitted out ALEXA Mini which is most certainly food for thought for us in facilities hire.
+It’s £30K approx. purchase price, with an additional £10K approx. for the 6K enabling upgrades, plus more for the necessary accessories, mean it’s around the same price as a fully kitted out ALEXA Mini which is most certainly food for thought for us in facilities hire.

 In conclusion, is this Sony’s best camera so far?
 Probably.
 Although, in our opinion, with some small tweaks it could have been incredible, far outstripping its rivals.
 Who will want to use it?
 High end cinematographers who want an alternative to RED or the ARRI ALEXA.
 It’s been described by some as the ALEXA Mini killer but we’re not too sure about that just yet.
 Watch this space to see how popular it proves to be after its release in February next year.